Tackling Spam and Inauthentic Behavior

 Strengthening moderation, empowering users, and building trust.

-By Justin @ VocalPublished 2 months ago 3 min read
+By Justin @ VocalPublished about a year ago 3 min read

 Some of you have shared your frustrations lately about link-bombing, spammers soliciting sketchy websites, and bot/AI-generated comments and stories on Vocal.
 We know how hard you all work to create stories and we want all creators to get support and feedback from real users.